laravel/docs/pt_BR/eloquent-serialization.md

 Sometimes you may wish to limit the attributes, such as passwords, that are included in your model's array or JSON representation.
 To do so, add a `$hidden` property definition to your model:

 Às vezes você pode querer limitar os atributos, tais como senhas, que estejam inclusos na representação do seu model convertido em array ou JSON.
-Para fazer isso, adicione a propriedade `$ hidden` em seu modelo:
+Para fazer isso, adicione a propriedade `$hidden` em seu modelo:

 	<?php namespace App;